What is Form I-765?

 For those who have paid the fees to file Form I-765 in the past, the previous cost of $410 will also go up +59% to the $650 amount.

-The rule has not gone into effect yet but could be approved as early as May 2023.
+The rule has not gone into effect yet but could be approved as early as summer 2023.

 To avoid the higher fees, it’s important to file your application before the rule goes into effect.
 Learn more about what Boundless can do to help.

 In general, it takes about 6.7 months for U.S. Citizenship and Immigration Services (USCIS) to process Form I-765.

 Previously, USCIS processed work permit applications within 6.7 months, but a growing backlog has caused additional delays.